The RNAi Consortium

 TRC phase 1 participants also included principal investigators Dr. Sheila Stewart (Washington University, formerly at WIBR), and Dr. Brent Stockwell (Columbia University, formerly at WIBR).
 Past sponsors include Novartis and Eli Lilly.

 The TRC shRNA library is distributed as bacterial glycerol stocks, plasmid DNA or lentiviral particles by Sigma-Aldrich and as bacterial glycerol stocks by Thermo Fisher Scientific.
-The Broad RNAi platform does not directly distribute the TRC library.
+The Broad Genetic Perturbation Platform does not directly distribute the TRC library.

 Search for Available TRC shRNA Constructs

 Protocols and Related Information

 For protocols and other useful resources, please visit our TRC Library Database